 From 'Stupid Love' to 'Born This Way,' here's every Lady Gaga single, ranked

-More than a decade of Lady Gaga — including a fresh Academy Award win in 2019 — has come and gone in the blink of a glistening disco stick.
-In celebration of the impending release of Gaga’s new album Chromatica, her March 28 birthday, 12 years of Little Monster madness, calling the art police, “reverse-Warholian” expeditions, yearning for Artpop: Act II, A Star Is Born‘s atmospheric awards trajectory, and all that money, honey, EW ranks the 24 North American singles released throughout Gaga’s career — including the new smash “Stupid Love.”
+More than a decade of Lady Gaga — including an Academy Award win in 2019 — has come and gone in the blink of a glistening disco stick.
+In celebration of the upcoming release of her latest collaborative album Love for Sale, the one-year anniversary of her pandemic pop Bible Chromatica (and its corresponding Oreos), 13 years of Little Monster madness, calling the art police, “reverse-Warholian” expeditions, yearning for Artpop: Act II, A Star Is Born‘s atmospheric awards trajectory, and all that money, honey, EW ranks the 26 North American singles released throughout Gaga’s career — including the 2020 pop smashes “Stupid Love” and "Rain on Me" and "I Get a Kick Out of You," her return to jazz with Tony Bennett.

 The sentiment behind “Til It Happens To You,” Gaga’s Oscar-nominated ballad penned with the legendary Diane Warren, marks perhaps the most emotionally raw offering in her 10-year-old discography.
 It’s so personal that it doesn’t feel right to pit this song against Gaga’s others.
 Recorded for the 2015 documentary The Hunting Ground, which chronicled the rise of rape culture on college campuses, the track draws from Gaga’s real-life experience with sexual assault as it highlights the struggle to endure after the trauma of abuse.